 The magic in visiting Wenceslas Square is in reliving the events and the stories that have made the square the most famous public space in modern Czech history.

-If you’re interested in modern European history, I’d recommend two museums on and around Wenceslas Square: Museum of Communism and Cold War Museum.
-Perhaps it’s just my weird fascination with the Soviet Union kicking in; still, glance at one (or both) if vintage war relics, propaganda art, and spy equipment get your mojo goin’.
+If you’re interested in modern European history, I’d recommend two museums on & around Wenceslas Square: the Museum of Communism and the Cold War Museum.
+A glance at one (or both) of the museums’ vintage war relics, propaganda art, and spy equipment should get your Soviet Union/Cold War era mojo goin’.

-Where to stay: The best hotels for one day in Prague
+Where to stay with one day in Prague

-There’s a certain challenge in choosing where to stay in Prague.
-No longer is Prague a forgotten corner of Europe, but one of its hottest destinations.
-Last-minute planning won’t get you very far in this city—you’ll need to plan ahead by several months if you want a good room at a good price!
+These days, choosing where to stay in Prague can be challenging.
+In the last couple of decades, Prague has become one of Europe’s hottest destinations.
+Last-minute planning won’t get you very far in this city—you’ll need to plan ahead by several months if you want a good room at a good price.

-As a tourist, you’ll want to be close to the Old Town, where most of the most famous sites in Prague radiate.
-Here are a few good choices:
+As a tourist, you’ll want to be close to the Old Town, where most of the city’s most famous sites radiate.
+Here are a few good hotels to start your search:

-- MyHouse Apartments: Excellent alternative to a traditional hotel.
+• MyHouse Apartments: Excellent alternative to a traditional hotel.
 These apartments, located in Josefov next to the synagogues of the Jewish Museum of Prague, offer better value than most hotels in Old Town.
-The quiet neighbourhood ensures a restful stay.
+The quiet neighborhood ensures a restful stay.

-- Savic Hotel: Located in the heart of Old Town in an old Renaissance and Gothic building, this hotel oozes classic Old World charm.
-On-site restaurant serves up tasty local fare.
+• Savic Hotel: Located in the heart of Old Town in an old Renaissance and Gothic building, this hotel oozes classic Old World charm.
+The on-site restaurant serves up tasty local fare.

 More 1-day Prague itinerary ideas